You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

 The city has discouraged large bus tours into these areas, and in our opinion, for good reason.

 However, you can still take a small group tour.
-Most of the bus companies listed above include parts of a Hurricane Katrina tour into their city tours, and for many people, this will be sufficient.
+Most of the bus companies listed above include parts of a Hurricane Katrina tour in their city tours, and for many people, this will be sufficient.

 Listed below, however, are the tours that are specifically designed to cover this topic.